Policy for Petty Cash Funds

 Personal uses (IOU’s, check cashing, personal purchases)

 Purchases of items costing greater than $100.
-A Check Requisition should be submitted along with the original receipts and documented business purpose for these types of purchases.
+A Payment/Check Requisition should be submitted along with the original receipts and documented business purpose for these types of purchases.

 Postage, metered mail, and shipping.
 All incoming and outgoing mail is handled through the Campus Mailroom.